 Turmeric supports the proper function of the heart and, like ginger, helps to clear the channels of the physical and subtle bodies.
 It also purifies the blood, strengthens digestion, and helps to eliminate ama (toxins) from the digestive tract, which in turn supports the heart.
 This well-known golden spice can be added to food or taken alone for a wide range of health benefits.
 Turmeric is available as a powder, in tablet form, and as a liquid extract, so choose whichever product is right for you.

-Amalaki is a potent rejuvenative best known as one of the three ingredients in triphala.
-Amalaki is deeply nourishing to the bodily tissues, supports the proper function of the heart, and provides a highly-concentrated source of antioxidants.
+Amla (or amalaki) is a potent rejuvenative best known as one of the three ingredients in triphala.
+Amla is deeply nourishing to the bodily tissues, supports the proper function of the heart, and provides a highly-concentrated source of antioxidants.
 It also supports the digestive process and helps to stimulate agni without aggravating pitta.
-Amalaki is available as a powder, in tablet form, and as a liquid extract, so choose whichever product is right for you.

-Chyavanprash is a traditional Ayurvedic herbal jam made in a base of amalaki fruit.
-It is an excellent rejuvenative that nourishes and strengthens the tissues while mitigating the effects of stress and bolstering the immune system.
-Chyavanprash also kindles agni, supports proper digestion without aggravating pitta, and encourages heart health.
-It is a rich source of antioxidants and its ingredients include several important Ayurvedic anupans (For more information on Ayurveda's carrier substances, see our guide.) that help to deliver its benefits deep into the tissues.
-A daily dose of this nutritive jam can support energy, vitality, and overall well-being.
-Take one to two teaspoons daily, or use as directed by your health practitioner.

-Trust Your Heart

-2 | Turmeric supports the proper function of the heart and, like ginger, helps to clear the channels of the physical and subtle bodies.
-It also purifies the blood, strengthens digestion, and helps to eliminate ama (toxins) from the digestive tract, which in turn supports the heart.
-This well-known golden spice can be added to food or taken alone for a wide range of health benefits.
-Turmeric is available as a powder, in tablet form, and as a liquid extract, so choose whichever product is right for you.

-Amalaki is a potent rejuvenative best known as one of the three ingredients in triphala.
-Amalaki is deeply nourishing to the bodily tissues, supports the proper function of the heart, and provides a highly-concentrated source of antioxidants.
-It also supports the digestive process and helps to stimulate agni without aggravating pitta.
-Amalaki is available as a powder, in tablet form, and as a liquid extract, so choose whichever product is right for you.
+Amla is available as a powder, in tablet form, and as a liquid extract, so choose whichever product is right for you.

-Chyavanprash is a traditional Ayurvedic herbal jam made in a base of amalaki fruit.
+Chyavanprash is a traditional Ayurvedic herbal jam made in a base of amla fruit.
 It is an excellent rejuvenative that nourishes and strengthens the tissues while mitigating the effects of stress and bolstering the immune system.
 Chyavanprash also kindles agni, supports proper digestion without aggravating pitta, and encourages heart health.
 It is a rich source of antioxidants and its ingredients include several important Ayurvedic anupans (For more information on Ayurveda's carrier substances, see our guide.) that help to deliver its benefits deep into the tissues.
 A daily dose of this nutritive jam can support energy, vitality, and overall well-being.
 Take one to two teaspoons daily, or use as directed by your health practitioner.

 Trust Your Heart